 Exercise can turn you into a wobbly, shaky ball of Jell-O. It usually happens when you push tired or sore can muscles too far, thus creating muscle fatigue and shaking, according to health specialist Solomon Branch on Livestrong.com.
 Shakiness can also come from holding your muscles in one position too long (think yoga or pilates poses).
-So if you're shaking like crazy, and it's getting uncomfortable, then give yourself a break.
+So if you're shaking a lot, and it's getting uncomfortable, then give yourself a break.

 10. You Will Feel God-Like

 Good old "runner's high" is a real thing, and it can make you feel amazing.
 It's all thanks to a release of endorphins that happens when the body is put into stressful or painful situations (read: running).
 Endorphins are structurally similar to morphine, and help minimize pain and discomfort, according to Kristen Domonell on CNN.com.
 They also bring on feelings of euphoria, hence the the reason runners keep going back for more.

 11. You Get The Runs

 A few too many trips to the gym, and you may find yourself living in the bathroom.
 This lovely side effect of exercise is often referred to as "runner's diarrhea," and obviously, it isn't as great as runner's high.
 As Edward R. Laskowski.
 MD, noted on MayoClinic.org, "The cause of runner's diarrhea isn't clear.
 Contributing factors likely include the physical jostling of the organs, decreased blood flow to the intestines, changes in intestinal hormone secretion and pre-race anxiety and stress.
 What is clear is that food moves more quickly through the bowels of athletes in training."
 It's a gross, but somewhat expected, side effect.